THE JUMBO FLYING SQUID FISHERY

 It is characterized by rapid growth, early maturity and a life cycle of no more than approximately 2 years.
 However, these traits are highly variable with a strong dependence on environmental conditions, assuming that a combined impact of sea temperature and food availability would control growth rates and the beginning of maturity, thus defining longevity and maximum size. of this species (Argüelles & Tafur, 2010).
 Three intraspecific groups of giant squid have been identified in the Southeast Pacific based on their size at maturity (Nigmatullin et al. 2001); however, since no genetic differences have been found between the three proposed population subunits, it is still considered that they constitute a single stock (Xu et al., 2017).

 Worldwide, Peru, China and Chile are responsible for the largest catches of this resource.
-Between 2013 and 2017, around 900 thousand tons of giant squid were landed in the world.
+Between 2013 and 2017, around 900 thousand tons of jumbo flying squid were landed in the world.
 Peru was responsible for 49%; China, 32% and Chile, 17%.

-In Ecuador, the giant squid is distributed with greater abundance in the Gulf of Guayaquil and in less abundance off the coasts of Manabí and Esmeraldas.
+In Ecuador, the jumbo flying squid is distributed with greater abundance in the Gulf of Guayaquil and in less abundance off the coasts of Manabí and Esmeraldas.
 It is also distributed around the Galapagos Islands.

 The value chain of the Peruvian squid is of great importance for the development of the country's fishing sector.
 However, it still has structural challenges to face and which today pose risks that do not provide the necessary stability to consolidate this activity.
 Some of these challenges are: